 More reasonable perhaps is to fly or bus from Buenos Aires to San Juan, then bus on to San José de Jáchal.
 From there you can find a bus to Rodeo and from Rodeo you can hitchhike to kiting paradise Colola.
 Hitchhiking in this part of Argentina is rather tough, but if you know what you’re doing you’ll make it just fine.

-Besides the regular kitesurfing things to pack, there’s a few location-specific things that might come in handy.
+Besides the regular kitesurfing things to pack, there are a few location-specific things that might come in handy.
 Be aware that you can also rent (basic) gear on location.
-The following recommendations contain affiliate links.

 - Kiting goggles with UV protection for Chile and Argentina; these two lakes are in rather dusty surroundings so protect your eyes!
 The heavy UV filter is also no luxury, as the ozone layer is thinner in these regions.
 These attach really well to your face, but if you lose them, they float!